MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-236-update.md

 ### Azure service connections indicate when a secret has expired

-With this Sprint, you can now see the expiration status of secrets in Azure service connections.
-If your tasks show an error due to an expired secret such as messages with "AADSTS7000222," go to the service connection details page.
+With this sprint, you can now see the expiration status of secrets in Azure service connections.
+If your tasks show an error due to an expired secret, such as messages with "AADSTS7000222," go to the service connection details page.
 If you see this message,the service connection's secret has expired:

 > [!div class="mx-imgBorder"]
 > ![Screenshot of secret has expired.](../../media/236-pipelines-02.png "Screenshot of secret has expired")